NobodyXu/aspawn/README.md

 Make sure you have installed all depedencies listed above for building this project, then run `make test -j $(nproc)`

+## Contributing to this project

+Any commits on this project will be welcome!

+It would be even better if you can help me improve test coverages by adding more unit tests or port this project to other platform (e.g. `arm`, `mips`).

+## Contributors

+Thank you for people who contributed to this project:
+ - @HappyFacade

 [1]: https://github.com/NobodyXu/aspawn
 [2]: https://github.com/NobodyXu/aspawn/blob/master/syscall/syscall.h
 [3]: https://man7.org/linux/man-pages/man3/posix_spawn.3.html